Nox69/smoothie-details-service/README.md

 ## Running the service with an IDE (i.e. IntelliJ IDEA, STS Eclipse)

 Clone the service to your computer using the command below:

 ```sh
 git clone https://github.com/Nox69/smoothie-details-service.git
 cd smoothie-details-service
 ```

-Run the Postgres database using the command below: (Docker must be installed)
+Run the MongoDB database using the command below: (Docker must be installed)

 ```sh
 docker-compose up
 ```